 You have probably seen this shot of Mt Fuji with Lake Kawaguchiko and Kawaguchiko Ohashi Bridge as the foreground in brochures and guidebooks.
 Get off at the bus stop no. 12 – Kukuna Hotel (Red Bus Line).
 This shot was first done in April 1914 by the photographer Koyo Okada who dedicated his life to photographing Mt.
 Fuji.
 He is most famous for his photo of Mt Fuji on the Japanese 1000 Yen bill.

 A new observation deck (opened in November 2018).
 From the 13-meter high observation deck, you get a fantastic view of Mt Fuji.
 There is a beautiful garden in front of the deck, as well as a cafe where you can get something to eat and drink while photographing Mt Fuji.
 Address: 1996 Funatsu, Fujikawaguchiko-machi.
 Open every day 10:00 – 17:00, entrance fee: 500 Yen adult/ 300 Yen child.

 A big open park at the south shore of Lake Kawaguchiko (take the Green Sightseeing Bus Line, jump off at bus stop no. 24).
 You get a stunning view of Mt Fuji from this park, and it is particularly beautiful when the over one thousand lavender is in full bloom, from mid-June to mid-July.
 It is like a purple sea of lavender flowers, making a beautiful foreground with Mt Fuji and Lake Kawaguchi as the background.

 - Momiji Autumn Leaves Corridor

-A corridor of maple trees which gets red, orange, and yellow in November.
+A corridor of maple trees gets red, orange, and yellow in November.
 Take the Red Bus Line to bus stop no. 17 – Itchiku Kubota Art Museum.

 - Nagasaki Park and Oishi Park